Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 She's obviously trying to attract attention.

-This is what every candidate needs to do because she needs to show that she can uh climb in the polls and therefore generate donors and uh and fundraising.
+This is what every candidate needs to do because she needs to show that she can climb in the polls and therefore generate donors and fundraising.

 And what if she just made a calculation?

-What if she made a calculation that a lot of women were upset by what Trump said?
+What if she made a calculation that a lot of women were upset by what Trump said and that she could capitalize on it here and further her campaign?

-Yeah, well, uh, first of all, I don't believe in this war in women, and I don't like to have a part in that anyway, so I'd really be maybe even more disappointed if she made that tweet in support of, you know, women, as maybe even pushing the war on women.
+So I'd really be maybe even more disappointed if she made that tweet in support of, you know, women, maybe even pushing the war in women.

 I don't know, Rush.